Ordos campaign (1592): Rebellion

 On 19 April, the Wanli Emperor was informed of the rebellion.
-He immediately summoned the Minister of War, Shi Xing, and, upon the minister's suggestion, issued a decree to mobilize 7,000 soldiers from the garrisons in Xuanfu, Datong, and Shanxi.
-The Wanli Emperor also appointed several officers and officials to suppress the rebellion, including Ma Gui, a powerful general with his own guard.
+He immediately summoned Minister of War Shi Xing, upon whose suggestion he issued a decree to mobilize 7,000 soldiers from the garrisons in Xuanfu, Datong, and Shanxi.
+The Emperor also appointed several officers and officials to suppress the rebellion, including Ma Gui, a powerful general with his own guard.
 (Note: Ma Gui came from a military family serving in Datong, and his father Ma Lu and brother Ma Jin were also successful generals.)
-Additionally, Wei Xueceng, a military experienced official and commander-in-chief of the three border regions, was assigned to crush the rebellion.
-Wei Xueceng acted swiftly and effectively, securing the south bank of the Yellow River, capturing key points, and recapturing the surrounding border fortresses within a few weeks.
+Additionally, Wei Xueceng, a scholar-official with military experience and commander-in-chief of the three border regions, was assigned to crush the rebellion.
+Wei acted swiftly and effectively, securing the south bank of the Yellow River, capturing key points, and recapturing the surrounding border fortresses within a few weeks.
 The only remaining stronghold for the rebels was the city of Ningxia.
 The rebels slowed the Ming army's progress by ambushing roads and destroying government supplies.
-However, after reclaiming the region, Wei Xueceng declared that he did not have enough resources to take the city and took a passive approach.
-Despite the Emperor and his advisors providing additional forces, Wei Xueceng still insisted on a peaceful resolution, citing concerns for the safety of civilians in Ningxia.
+However, after reclaiming the region, Wei declared that he did not have enough resources to take Ningxia and took a passive approach.
+Despite the Emperor and his advisors providing additional forces, Wei still insisted on a peaceful resolution, citing concerns for the safety of civilians in Ningxia.
 This decision was criticized by some officials in Beijing, particularly Mei Guozhen, a censor with a military background.
-After discussing the situation with the supervising secretaries of the ministries and then with the ministers and censors, the Emperor took a decisive stance, stating that the rebellion must be suppressed as quickly as possible, especially given the ongoing Japanese invasion of Korea.
+After discussing the situation with the supervising secretaries of the ministries and then with the ministers and censors, the Emperor took a decisive stance, stating that the rebellion must be suppressed as quickly as possible.